-- At Step 1, DBS samples for quantification of ART drug concentrations will be obtained at Entry, Step 1, week 4, Step 1, week 12, and Step 1, week 24. - At Step 2, DBS samples for quantification of ART drug concentrations will be obtained at Step 2 Randomization, Step 2, week 8; Step 2, week 24; Step 2, week 36; and Step 2, week 48, for those randomized to continuation of oral SOC. - DBS will also be obtained at confirmation of virologic failure, time of treatment discontinuation, and time of study discontinuation.
+- At Step 1, DBS samples for quantification of ART drug concentrations will be obtained at Entry, Step 1, week 4, Step 1, week 12, and Step 1, week 24. - For protocol versions prior to Version 4.0, at Step 2, DBS samples for quantification of ART drug concentrations will be obtained at Step 2 Randomization, Step 2, week 8; Step 2, week 24; Step 2, week 36; and Step 2, week 48, for those randomized to continuation of oral SOC. - DBS will also be obtained at confirmation of virologic failure, time of treatment discontinuation, and time of study discontinuation.